tejassharma96/blog/_posts/2025-10-12-day-1-to-honolulu.md

         url: "https://maps.app.goo.gl/VCPTDp7y8MsewW7k9"
       - label: "Shave Ice Waikiki"
         url: "https://maps.app.goo.gl/dC7pKxZwmuBAqXpw5"
+  - title: "The Bus"
+    text: |
+      While walking home I saw a local bus and was amused to discover that their bus system is named "The Bus"
+    media:
+      - src: /assets/images/day1/thebus.jpg
+        caption: "The Bus!"
 ---

 Traveling out was a slog but I'm excited for the journey ahead!